 You may find the following definitions helpful in understanding Irish equality legislation.

-A practice may not be considered to be indirectly discriminatory if it is justified by a legitimate aim which is achieved by appropriate means
+Practice may not be considered to be indirectly discriminatory if it is justified by a legitimate aim that is achieved by appropriate means

 When a person is treated less favourably because they are believed to belong to one of the protected grounds